 Journals provide invaluable exposure to substantive international law.
-While global topics may be covered in many of our journals, Penn Law has two journals with an explicit international and/or comparative focus.
+Although global topics may be covered in many of Penn Carey Law’s journals, the Law School has two journals with an explicit international and/or comparative focus.

-JIL is the oldest topically focused Journal at the Law School and widely recognized as one of the top international law journals in the world.
-The Journal of International Law publishes four issues per year, containing articles on public and private international, comparative, transnational, and foreign law.
+JIL is the oldest topically focused journal at Penn Carey Law and is widely recognized as one of the top international law journals in the world.
+Journal of International Law publishes four issues per year, containing articles on public and private international, comparative, transnational, and foreign law.

-As one of the most influential forums in the nation addressing legal developments in Asia, the Asian Law Review plays a critical role in shaping the legal community’s perspective on Asia by publishing influential articles at a time when the region’s importance is growing at an exponential rate.
-ALR contributes to scholarly debates about the evolution of law and society in Asia and shaping how the U.S. legal academy and broader society understand and interact with the region.
+As one of the premier journals in the nation addressing legal developments in Asia, the Asian Law Review plays a critical role in shaping the legal community’s perspective by publishing influential articles on Asia at a time when the region’s importance is growing at an exponential rate.
+ALR contributes to scholarly debates about the evolution of law and society in Asia and shapes how the U.S. legal academy and broader society understand and interact with the region.